Latium adiectum: Sources

 After waxing yet more eloquent concerning Italy — he was in fact north Italian himself, rather than Roman — he then gives:

 an account of a circuit of Italy, and of its cities.
 Herein it is necessary to premise that we intend to follow the authority of his late Majesty Augustus, and to adopt the division that he made of the whole of Italy into eleven regions ...

-Latium and Campania together comprise Region I, of which Latium is divided into Latium Vetus or Antiquus and Latium Adiectum or Novum.
+Latium and Campania together comprise Region I, of which Latium is divided into Latium Vetus/Antiquus and Latium adiectum/Novum.